 - The Board may request the Superintendent to change an administrative procedure to a draft Board policy and will provide the rationale for same.

-- The Superintendent shall develop administrative procedures as specified in Board Policy 11: Delegation of Authority and may develop such other procedures as deemed necessary for the effective operation of the Division.
+- The Superintendent shall develop administrative procedures as specified in Board Policy 11: Delegation of Authority as deemed necessary for the effective operation of the Division.
 These must be in accordance with Board policies.

 - The Superintendent must inform the Board of changes to administrative procedures.
 The Superintendent shall arrange for all Board policies and administrative procedures and subsequent revisions to be posted on the Division’s website, in a timely manner, for staff and public access.